Javier Faus: Career

-Additionally Meridia acts, since 2019, as exclusive advisor in Spain and Portugal for Franklin Templeton´s pan-European Social Infrastructure Fund, a fund seeking financial returns while delivering a measurable social and environmental impact.
+Since 2019, Meridia acts as exclusive advisor in Spain and Portugal for Franklin Templeton´s pan-European Social Infrastructure Fund, a fund seeking financial returns while delivering a measurable social and environmental impact.

 Faus is also an active business angel in the Spanish start-up arena, having invested in companies such as Cocunat, Colvin Co, AGORA Images and WorldCoo under the umbrella of Mnext Venture Capital.

-Between 2010 and 2014 he was a member of the board of directors at Inmobiliaria Colonial, one of the leading public Spanish Real Estate companies.
-Since 2016 he is a member of the board of directors of Indukern, a leading Spanish pharmaceutical company.
+Between 2010 and 2014, he was a member of the board of directors at Inmobiliaria Colonial, one of the leading public Spanish real estate companies.
+Since 2016, he has been a member of the board of directors of Indukern, a leading Spanish pharmaceutical company.

 Faus has won several awards, including the 2002 Deal of the Year by International Hotel Investment Forum and the SAHIC 2011 Award for Best Investor.

 On July 24, 2019, Faus was elected president of the Circle of Economics.
-As the only candidate he was proclaimed president with 423 favorable votes, 1 vote against and one abstention.
-Faus announced the creation of an advisory council that would be led by the outgoing president, Juan José Brugera, and the two former presidents, the professor of the University of Barcelona, Anton Costas and the former minister of the People's Party, Josep Piqué.
+As the only candidate, he was proclaimed president with 423 favorable votes, 1 vote against, and one abstention.
+Faus announced the creation of an advisory council that would be led by the outgoing president, Juan José Brugera, and the two former presidents: the professor of the University of Barcelona, Anton Costas and the former minister of the People's Party, Josep Piqué.
 He also made public that the new management board would be equally gendered: 10 men and 10 women of renowned prestige.